Kong/docs.konghq.com/src/gateway/reference/performance-testing-framework.md

 *syntax: helpers = perf.setup()*

-Prepares base environment except for Kong and returns the `spec.helpers` module.
-Throws error if any.
+Prepares base environment, except for {{site.base_gateway}}, and returns the `spec.helpers` module.
+Throws error, if any.

 The framework sets up some environment variables before importing `spec.helpers` modules.
 The returned helper is just a normal `spec.helpers` module.
 Users can use the same pattern